+These crimes disquality you for a medime.
 Any crime listed in 18 U.S.C.
-Chapter 1138 - Terrorism, or a State law that is comparable Unlawful possession, use, sale, distribution, manufacture, purchase, receipt, transfer, shipping, transporting, import, export, storage of, or dealing in an explosive or explosive device Espionage Sedition Treason Murder Violations of the Racketeer Influenced and Corrupt Organizations Act,18 U.S.C.
-1961, et seq., or a State law that is comparable, where one of the predicate acts found by jury or admitted by the defendant, consists of one of the offenses in paragraphs (a)(4) or (a)(8) of this section Conspiracy or attempt to commit crimes listed A crime involving a transportation security incident Improper transportation of a hazardous material under 49 U.S.C 5124 or a State law that is comparable
+2332b(g) - Terrorism, or a state law that is comparable, or conspiracy to commit such crime Unlawful possession, use, sale, distribution, manufacture, purchase, receipt, transfer, shipping, transporting, import, export, storage of, or dealing in an explosive or explosive device Espionage or conspiracy to commit espionage Sedition or conspiracy to commit sedition Treason or conspiracy to commit treason Murder Violations of the Racketeer Influenced and Corrupt Organizations Act,18 U.S.C.
+1961, et seq., or a State law that is comparable, where one of the predicate acts found by jury or admitted by the defendant, consists of one of the permanently disqualifying crimes Conspiracy or attempt to commit crimes listed in this section A crime involving a transportation security incident Improper transportation of a hazardous material under 49 U.S.C 5124 or a State law that is comparable Threat or maliciously conveying false information knowing the same to be false, concerning the deliverance, placement, or detonation of an explosive or other lethal device in or against a place of public use, a state or government facility, a public transportations system, or an infrastructure facility